HOW MUCH DOES IT COST TO VISIT POINT LOBOS? IS POINT LOBOS WORTH IT? WHAT CAN WE SEE AT POINT LOBOS?

-With multiple trails along the shore, Point Lobos State Natural Reserve is a relaxing place to visit and easily accessible.
-If you Visit California and drive on the Highway 1, it is a must see.
-We wrote a full post about the Highway 1 here if you want to know more about the best stops along the way.
+With multiple trails along the shore, Point Lobos State Natural Reserve is a relaxing place to visit and is easily accessible.
+If you visit California and drive on Highway 1, it is a must-see.
+We wrote a full post about Highway 1if you want to know more about the best stops along the way.

-Big Sur has long been populated by three Native American tribes, the Esselen, Salinan and Ohlone, who had adopted a nomadic lifestyle.
-Point Lobos history actually dates back 2500 years when Rumsien Indians, a group belonging to the Ohlone, started to live there seasonally.
+Big Sur has long been populated by three Native American tribes, the Esselen, Salinan, and Ohlone, who had adopted a nomadic lifestyle.
+Point Lobos’s history dates back 2500 years when Rumsien Indians, a group belonging to the Ohlone, started to live there seasonally.

 The marine reserve was designated an ecological reserve in 1973, and in 1992 became part of the Monterey Bay National Marine Sanctuary, the nation’s largest marine sanctuary.